xiao-guangv/BHA2022/docs/week2/week2.md

 ### (2) I made a pocketPCR
 Polymerase Chain Reaction: A means of copying large quantities of DNA.
-Purpose of PCR: By copying in large quantities, the DNA can be analyzed by electrophoresis.
+- Purpose of PCR: By copying in large quantities, the DNA can be analyzed by electrophoresis.
 We can investigate what kind of DNA is present.
+- electrophoresis: DNA is negative.
+When electricity is passed through it, it tries to go to the positive side.
+DNA is injected into agar.
+Smaller lengths (fewer bases) move quickly.
+Move a lot.